yvonnapc/introcodereview1/README.md

 #Portfolio Project
 ####First code review for Epicodus, January 8, 2016

-###By Yvonna Contreras
+###Author: Yvonna Contreras

 ##Description

 This webpage will feature information about myself, my hobbies, and my interests.
-It will fulfill the objectives as stated in the Learn How to Program site.
+It will fulfill the objectives which include but are not limited to: the use of HTML tags (h,li,ol,etc), stylesheets, regular commits, and bootstrap classes.

 ##Technologies Used
 HTML